-In FY2016, APERC dispatched experts to hold the short-term seminars on energy model building in Papua New Guinea on 20-24 June and Indonesia on 8-11 August using their own data in cooperation with the activities of the EGEDA Training Program on Energy Statistics.
+In FY2017, APERC dispatched experts to hold the short-term seminars on energy model building in Mexico on 7-15 February, Papua New Guinea on 6-17 March, Peru on 17-21 April and Indonesia on 21-25 August using their own data in cooperation with the activities of the EGEDA Training Program on Energy Statistics.

-The seminar on energy modelling in Tokyo was held on 1-5 August 2016.
+The seminar on energy modelling in Tokyo was held on 24-28 July 2017.
 APERC established a cooperation course on 'Energy Issues in Asia-Pacific Region' at the Graduate School of Asia-Pacific Studies, Waseda University in 2016, in commemoration of the 20th anniversary of APERC.
-MILESTONE

-APERC dispatched experts to hold the short-term seminars on energy model building in Chile on 17-21 October 2016, Mexico on 6-14 February 2017, Papua New Guinea on 6-17 March 2017 and Peru on 17-21 April.
 Dispatching experts to other economies is under consideration.
 For the time being, the cooperation course at Waseda University will continue for three years from 2016 to 2018.
 As a part of APERC's training activities, we will enhance 'energy literacy' of future leaders of Asia-Pacific region in general and invite candidates of energy experts to further energy studies particular, through this cooperation course.